Christ in the Comic Strips:

 In this guest blog post, Brian Steele, pastor at Christ the King Community Church in Bellingham, Washington, analyzes the situation in a very creative way—using “comics”!

 He gives us fresh insights to help us walk with Jesus and share him in view of how great our Lord Jesus Christ really is!
-These challenging excerpts come from his new book, The Field Guide to Finding God’s Really Real Kingdom, coming out in September.
+These challenging excerpts come from his book The Kingdom Field Guide: Keys to Finding God’s Really Real Kingdom.

 – David Bryant

-The following is excerpted and adapted from Brian Steele’s book, The Field Guide to Finding God’s Really Real Kingdom, which will be released in the fall of 2019.
+The following is excerpted and adapted from Brian Steele’s book The Kingdom Field Guide: Keys to Finding God’s Really Real Kingdom.
 Feedback and conversation are welcome at email@example.com.

 Christ in the Comic Strips